It’s hard to deny that there’s a hole in the advancement talent pipeline:

 Emory is growing their own, too.
 It’s a theme.
 And it’s working.

 You don’t have to be a sitting Vice President to nurture this pipeline.
-It’s on each of us to cultivate a stronger, more diversified, resilient talent pipeline to fuel our profession for generations to come.
+It’s on each of us to cultivate a stronger, more diverse, resilient talent pipeline to fuel our profession for generations to come.

 For advancement leadership